Messianic Community in Ephesus

 “Those [in Ephesus] who have ears, let them hear what the Spirit, Ruach haKodesh [the holy wind] is saying to the Messianic community”

-Yeshua spoke all of his parables before the Feast of Weeks or Shavuot when the ‘holy wind’ was poured out and the new covenant was instituted (Acts 2:2).
-With the arrival of the new covenant, men and women who obey the message of Yeshua are given new hearts and a renewed spirit.
-The Ruach haKodesh gives them ‘ears to hear what the Spirit is saying’ so they can obey His voice.
+Yeshua spoke all of his parables before the Feast of Weeks or Shavuot when the ‘holy wind’ was poured out (Acts 2:2).
+With the arrival of the new covenant, men and women who obey the message of Yeshua and the Kingdom are given new hearts and a renewed spirit.
+The Ruach haKodesh gives them “ears to hear what the Spirit is saying” so they can obey His voice.

 But you [Ephesus], how blessed are your eyes, because they see, and your ears, because they hear!”
 (Matthew 13:14-16).